ldiazcharris/examples_ITS_v2/Example_2/Readme.md

 The signals for rail joints are named J and have a consecutive number of signals.

-Figure 8 shows the configuration of the RNA GUI application needed for this step of analysis.
+The configuration of the RNA GUI application needed for this step of the analysis is shown in Figure 8.

 ![Figure 8](config_2.png "Figure 8")

 *Figure 8.
 Configuring RNA to obtain signals for line borders(L), buffer stops(T) and rail joints (J).*

-The algorithm does not assign signalling at the beginning and end of each track because this network does not have rail joints as shown in Figure 9.
+The algorithm does not assign signalling at the beginning and the ending of each track because this network does not have rail joints as shown in Figure 9.

 ![Figure 9](Figure2.png "Figure 9")